 The changes in Gordon's rhythm syllables (vocabulary and proper names) over time are related to a shift in his operational definition of rhythm.
 Originally, Gordon defined the tempo beat as the walking, marching, or swaying beat, or as the conductor's beat.
 From the beginning, his syllables were distinguishable from other syllables because they were assigned to "functions" (tempo beats, meter beats, etc.).
-By 1976, while his operational definition of rhythm was unchanged. he no longer characterized the tempo beat as the walking, marching, or swaying beat in the music.
+By 1976, while his operational definition of rhythm was unchanged, he no longer characterized the tempo beat as the walking, marching, or swaying beat in the music.
 By 1980, Gordon changed the labels "tempo beats" and "meter beats" to "macro beats" and "micro beats" respectively.
-He characterized macro beats as long or large, and micro beats as short or small.
-Gordon's concept of macro beats appears to be more inclusive than his original concept of tempo beats.